tonvanbart/europrez/content/news/ep30-date-and-location.md

 ---
-title: "Ep30 Date and Lccation"
+title: "EP30 Date and Location"
 date: 2025-09-14T16:50:52+02:00
-Description: ""
+Description: "EP30 Date and Location"
 ---
-### EP30 date and location
 The date for EP30 is set to June 25 to 28, 2026, and the EP will be located in Genk in Belgian Limburg.
 There is a [pre-registration form]({{< ref "/signup" >}}) to gauge interest and the needed number of room and parking spaces, please take a moment to fill it out if you intend to come!